 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on nearterm inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 UFA maintains four governmental funds:

-- General Fund the main operating fund of UFA, used for all financial resources not accounted for in other funds.
+General Fund - the main operating fund of UFA, used for all financial resources not accounted for in other funds.
 All general revenues and other receipts that are not restricted by law or contractual agreement to some other fund are accounted for in this fund.
 General operating expenditures, fixed charges, and capital improvement costs that are not paid through other funds are paid from this Fund.
 The General Fund includes the following divisions:

-- o Administration

-- o Human Resources

-- o Information Outreach

-- o Special Enforcement

-- o Emergency Operations

-- o EMS

-- o Training

-- o Finance

-- o Logistics

-- o Information Technology

-- o Prevention

-- o Urban Search & Rescue (USAR)
+o Administration o Training o Human Resources o Information Outreach o Logistics o Special Enforcement o Information Technology o Emergency Operations o Prevention o Urban Search & Rescue (USAR)

-- Emergency Management Fund a special revenue fund used to account for funds received and expended for the operation of the Emergency Management function for Salt Lake County.
+• Emergency Management Fund - a special revenue fund used to account for funds received and expended for the operation of the Emergency Management function for Salt Lake County.

-- Fire Capital Replacement Fund a capital projects fund used to account for funds received and expended for UFA's Fire Capital Replacement plan.

-- Emergency Management Capital Replacement Fund a capital projects fund used to account for funds received and expended for UFA's Emergency Management Capital Replacement plan.
+- Fire Capital Replacement Fund a capital projects fund used to account for funds received and expended for UFA's Fire Capital Replacement plan. - Emergency Management Capital Replacement Fund a capital projects fund used to account for funds received and expended for UFA's Emergency Management Capital Replacement plan.